CHERIEF-Dz/Laravel-Portfolio-Generator/README.md

 - This repository is intended to be used as a starting point for creating your own static website.
 - Feel free to contribute to the project by submitting pull requests or reporting issues & share it with your friends.

-## Whatch this video to understand how to all of this
+## Watch this video to understand how to do all of this
 [![Explicative Video](http://img.youtube.com/vi/VU_bmMyF6xM/0.jpg)](http://www.youtube.com/watch?v=VU_bmMyF6xM)